by Saul McLeod published 2008

 Apparently, people conform for two main reasons: because they want to fit in with the group (normative influence) and because they believe the group is better informed than they are (informational influence).

 Another problem is that the experiment used an artificial task to measure conformity - judging line lengths.
-This means that study has low ecological validity and the results cannot be generalised to other real life situations of conformity.
+This means that study has low ecological validity and the results cannot be generalized to other real life situations of conformity.

 Finally, there are ethical issues: participants were not protected from psychological stress which may occur if they disagreed with the majority.
 Asch deceived the student volunteers claiming they were taking part in a 'vision' test; the real purpose was to see how the 'naive' participant would react to the behavior of the confederates.
-However, decepetion was necessary to produce valid results.
+However, deception was necessary to produce valid results.

 The Asch (1951) study has also been called a child of its time (as conformity was the social norm in 1950’s America).
 The era of individualism, ‘doing your own thing’, did not take hold until the 1960s.